nolanlawson/pinafore/README.md

 This is a continuation of the [Pinafore project](https://github.com/nolanlawson/pinafore).

-Credit goes go to Nolan and the original contributors for their excellent work.
+Credit goes go to [Nolan Lawson](https://nolanlawson.com/) and the original contributors for their excellent work.

 ## Changelog